-We hear different sounds everyday: cars, trains, people chatting.
-We walk on the same road on our way to home, we wait on our drawing class outside the classroom on the same spot at the same time, we buy stuff at the same market and get used to this routine.
+We hear different sounds every day: cars, trains, people chatting.
+We walk on the same road on our way home, we wait on our drawing class outside the classroom on the same spot at the same time, we buy stuff at the same market and get used to this routine.
 We are used to hearing and seeing these things.
-By playing these passers-by euphoric music, I want to bring them to a different dimension, I want to suddenly change their routine, what their used to, and I also want them to feel the happiness I feel when I perform my music.
+By playing these passersby euphoric music, I want to bring them to a different dimension, I want to suddenly change their routine, what they’re used to, and I also want them to feel the happiness I feel when I perform my music.

 Check Escuri’s social media pages here: